Education and Training

 The iMicro faculty offer students the following courses, all through the mini-course format in the Spring quarter.
 Minicourses are offered in the spring quarter of the first year as a collaborative effort with all of the PhD programs.
 These courses are typically two to three weeks in length and are more focused on a narrow topic with in-depth review of primary literature in a discussion group setting.

 In addition, iMicro faculty participate in a broad range of other spring mini-courses.
-Recent topics and course offerings include the microbiome, metagenomics, and the COVID-19 pandemic….
+Check here for a full list of mini-courses.